 I hope this makes things more clear.

-The scriptures—specifically, the Vedas—themselves explain that although they appear within human society for our benefit, they weren't written by ordinary humans, but by beings empowered by God with the necessary vision.
+The Vedas themselves explain that although they appear within human society for our benefit, they weren't written by ordinary humans, but have always existed.
 They're like the instruction manual for how to live in this world; and most instruction manuals aren't written by the inventors themselves.